 Image brightness or aperture: Apertures or objective lenses of diameters between 32 to 42 mm are the most recommended.
 Diameters of 40 to 42 mm are the most popular.
 You want enough light in your image to see colors, patterns, and subtle features, particularly in dim light conditions.

-Binoculars with wider diameters than 42 mm tend to be larger and bulkier that may become a problem to carry around for extended periods of time.
+Binoculars with wider diameters than 42 mm tend to be larger and bulkier, which may become a problem to carry around for extended periods.

 An Audubon Magazine quote based on opinions of experienced birders indicates that: “Most birders prefer 7x or 8x magnification power binoculars because they’re bright and have a wide field of view, making it easier to find birds and to follow them in flight.”

 The magnification power and apertures most recommended include 7x4o, 7×42, 8×40, and 8×42.

 What magnification power and aperture do you use?
 Are you happy with what you have?

 1 thought on “Understanding Magnification Power and Aperture in Binoculars”

 Pingback: What Can You Watch Through Binoculars? – Expert Binoculars